Events 1970 - 1999

 1993 - CLOSURE OF 'THE ICEBOX' > Pamber Heath Road, January, 1994 Shop closed for a while and vacant.
 ITEM 0076 SOURCE: Photograph by Raymond West with recorded date.

-1994 - DEMOLITION OF THE FORGE > Pamber heath Road, January 1994.
-ITEM 0081 SOURCE: Photograph by Raymond West with recorded date.
+1994 - DEMOLITION OF THE FORGE > It was noted that the old forge in Pamber Heath Road, at Des Heylar's Forge Garage, had been demolished and all that was left was a pile of rubble.
+ITEM 0081 SOURCE: Photograph by Raymond West with recorded date, January, 1994 .

-1994 - BUILDING OF DES HELYAR'S NEW MOTORCYCLE SHOP > Pamber Heath Road, January, 1994 nearing completion.
-ITEM 0081 SOURCE: Photograph by Raymond West with recorded date.
+1994 - BUILDING OF DES HELYAR'S NEW MOTORCYCLE SHOWROOM > Des Helyar's new motorcycle showroom in Pamber Heath Road was noted to be nearing completion.
+ITEM 0081 SOURCE: Photograph by Raymond West with recorded date, January, 1994.

-1994 - BUILDING OF GEORGINA GARDENS > Pamber Heath Road/Burney Bit junction, January, 1994.
-ITEM 0077 SOURCE: Photograph by Raymond West with recorded date.
+1994 - BUILDING OF GEORGINA GARDENS > It was noted that the building of Georgina Gardens had started at the Pamber Heath Road/Burney Bit junction.
+ITEM 0077 SOURCE: Photograph by Raymond West with recorded date, January, 1994.

 1996 - DEMOLITION OF HOUSE ON PLOT OF STROUD CLOSE > (Date to be confirmed) ITEM 0098 SOURCE: Raymond West's eyewitness documentation.